 The student, their parent and employer sign a training contract, and the student completes a training plan with a registered training organisation.

-Depending on employer and student needs, a Head Start student can increase their hours of paid employment as they progress through their studies.
+Depending on employer and student needs, Head Start can support students to increase their hours of paid employment as they progress through their studies.
 For example, a student might have paid employment for:

 - one day per week in year 10